-To facilitate a successful loss mitigation intervention, the servicer must attempt to make verbal or written contact with the borrower if the payment is not received by the 20th day after it is due.
+To facilitate a successful loss mitigation intervention, the servicer must attempt to make verbal or written contact with the borrower or an authorized representative if the payment is not received by the 20th day after it is due.

 Before an account becomes 60 days past due and if there is no contact or payment arrangement in place, the servicer must send a certified letter to the borrower requesting an interview in an effort to resolve the past due account.